SadDONUT1/Dietary-Management-System-for-Campus-Dining-using-Face-Recognition/README.md

 <img align = "centre" width="250" alt="four_files" src="https://github.com/user-attachments/assets/a68dae9a-ca51-45ef-8a9d-50bec7780f81">

 ## Editing few lines of code
+### Changing paths of file according to the user's detail

 1. Edit the first "face initialisation" file by copying the path of algorithm file and pasting it on line 4